INWTlab/rsync/README.md

 ## How to use Rsync:

+#### Local
-For using `rsync` locally use the following function:
+For using `rsync` locally, use the following function:
 ```
 rsync(from = "SyncTest/Testfile1.R", to = "SyncDestination/")
 ```
 It takes two arguments, namely `from` which specifies the  source destination and `to`, which defines the final destination.
 This functions behaves more like an improved copy command.

+#### Global

-For using `rsync` remotely a set of functions is relevant:
-The remote-version requires some preparation.Credentials regarding the remote server must be stored in a config file in a user's home directory.
+For using `rsync` remotely a preparational step is neccessary.
+Credentials regarding the remote server must be stored in a config file in a user's home directory.
 Within the home directory a hidden folder must be created, following the name `.rsync`.
 Within this folder a file must be stored that is named `rsync.yaml`.

-The `rsync.yaml` file needs to have the following structure, where the right side of the `:` must be replaced by the corresponding information of the user's server.
+The `rsync.yaml` file needs to have the following structure, where the right side of the `:` in each row must be replaced by the corresponding information of the user's server.

 ```
 hostURL: "rsync://example-url-of-host.de"